 The Radiation Safety & Security Committee (RSSC) meets regularly to review radiation-related safety matters at Best Theratronics.
 The meetings take place to discuss concerns and identify improvements to the overall safety and security culture at Best Theratronics.
-In 2020, quarterly meetings were held to ensure effective communication of radiation-related work and security concerns.
+In 2021, quarterly meetings were held to ensure effective communication of radiation-related work and security concerns.

-2.7.1.1 ALARA Action Level Reportable Incidences
+1.10.1.1 ALARA Action Level Reportable Incidences

-There were no ALARA Action Level exceedences in 2020.
+There were no Class 1B ALARA Action Level exceedences in 2021.

-2.7.2 Radiation Protection Program Performance
+1.10.2 Radiation Protection Program Performance

 Following an audit on the Radiation Protection Program in 2016, administrative levels of effective and equivalent doses were decreased to provide a better indication of the application of the program.
 In addition, in-house wipe test and surface contamination trigger levels were reduced.
 These levels were decreased to better reflect current operations.
-In 2020, there were no incidents where radiation exposure action levels were exceeded.
+In 2021, there were no incidents where radiation exposure action levels were exceeded.

-No other radiation related events occurred in 2020.
-The radiation protection training program has proven to be adequate.
+No other radiation related events occurred in 2021.
+The radiation protection training program has proven to be robust.

-2.7.3 Radiation Protection Program Improvements
+1.10.3 Radiation Protection Program Improvements

 On an annual basis, an internal audit of the radiation protection program is conducted.
-The internal audit for 2020 revealed that minor administrative updates were required in order to reflect current operations and procedure clarification.
-These will be addressed in 2021.
+The internal audit for 2021 revealed that minor administrative updates were required in order to reflect current operations and procedure clarification.
 Continued improvements to the radiation protection program include: